PhilPJL/ImpSoft.OctopusEnergy/README.md

   // The api returns a collection of GSPs.
 If no postcode is provided all GSPs are returned.
   // I would expect there should be only one GSP for a valid postcode (in this case '_C')
-  // but I'm not certain on that point. var gsp = (await api.GetGridSupplyPointsAsync("SW16 2GY")).SingleOrDefault();
+  // but I'm not certain that's guaranteed. var gsp = (await api.GetGridSupplyPointsAsync("SW16 2GY")).SingleOrDefault();

   // alternatively retrieve the GSP using the 'mpan'